Skip to main content

 Ablaufdatum: nach einem Jahr

-Purpose: This cookie is set if you allow all cookies and have thus activated a "collective consent".
-The cookie then stores its own, random and unique ID.
+Purpose: This cookie is set when you allow all cookies and thus activate a "bulk consent."
+The cookie then stores its own random and unique ID.

 Note: Please bear in mind that this is an exemplary list and that we cannot claim to be exhaustive.
 In the cookie declaration at https://www.cookiebot.com/de/cookie-declaration/ you can see which other cookies may be used.